ZYostSass/EPL-Card-Reader-Interface/docs/AdminEquipmentOptions.rst

 -------

 Will display a list of all current machines in the database including their ID and name.
+The machine database is dynamic and machine functionality is driven by the database.

 The Machine Class
 -------------------